5 Home Repairs You Can’t Ignore

 Insects and rodents can cause tremendous damage to homes, not to mention it’s just creepy to think of those unwanted guests sharing your space.
 Termites are among the most destructive invaders; look for “termite tunnels” running from your home’s foundation, or hanging from the ceiling.
 You may also find small piles of their shed wings throughout the house.
 Rodents can be detected by the waste they leave behind, as well as through destruction of insulation, drywall, or baseboards.
 If you suspect any pests have invaded your home, call a professional exterminator right away.

 Fires resulting from faulty electrical systems destroy approximately 45,000 homes every year.
 Though more of an issue in homes built before 1970, no home is completely immune from the possibility.
 Signs to watch for are flickering lights, frequently blown fuses or breakers, and outlets or switch plates that feel warm to the touch.
 If you notice any of these signs, call an electrician right away; these are not the kinds of repairs you should attempt to do yourself.

 Having a fully funded emergency savings account in place will make these home repairs less painful.
-If you don’t think there’s room in your budget to save for emergencies, our free Credit Counseling can help you find ways to cut costs and start setting money aside.
+If you don’t think there’s room in your budget to save for emergencies, our online financial review can help you find ways to cut costs and start setting money aside.